How to Turn Your Campus Visit Into The "Why This College" Essay

-8 Steps to A Successful Waitlist Letter
+6 Easy Steps to Writing A Successful Waitlist Letter (aka the LOCI)

-8 Steps to A Successful Waitlist Letter
+6 Easy Steps to Writing A Successful Waitlist Letter (aka the LOCI)

 The waitlist letter is your last chance to show “demonstrated interest” and maybe get on the admit list if enough students don’t accept.
 In fact, some colleges are notorious for accepting fewer students than they need and then filling up their freshman class with the waitlist (this way, they get higher on the US News & World rankings…sneaky, I know).
 So you may have a better shot than you think.
 Especially this year when your chances of getting in are better than ever.
 At the very least, you’ll know you’ve done everything you could.